 Arauco discloses publicly its sustainability report and sustainability policies, which cover environmental and social considerations related to the company and its operations.
-About 93% of the company's productive lands - including lands leased and owned - are certified through the Forest Stewardship Council (FSC) or the Programme for the Endorsement of Forest Certification (PEFC).
+About 93% of the company's productive lands - including lands leased and owned - are certified by internationally recognized forestry standards.
 The company's pulp mills have ISO certifications, such as ISO 14001 (environmental management system), ISO 9001 (quality management system) and ISO 45001 (occupational health and safety).
 Arauco's decarbonization targets are also validated by the Science Based Targets initiative (SBTi).
 Regarding project monitoring, the sustainable bond committee is responsible for monitoring potential ESG controversies associated with the projects until instrument maturity.